tier4/AWML/projects/CenterPoint/docs/CenterPoint/v2/j6gen2.md

 	- Include intensity as an extra feature

 - Overall:
-  - Better than `CenterPoint/v2.0.0` even when finetuning from `J6Gen2`
+  - Better than `CenterPoint/v2.0.1` even when finetuning from `J6Gen2`

-	- It shows consistent improvement in `LargeBus` across all classes except for a minor trade-off in bus AP, which still remains very high (`97.36`).
+  - `CenterPoint J6Gen2/2.0.1` performs better overall, with improvements across most classes
+  - The largest improvement is in truck detection (`+5.93 AP`)
+  - Pedestrian and car detection also see solid gains.
+  - Bicycle detection slightly drops in 2.0.1 but by a negligible margin (`−0.21 AP`).
+  - `J6Gen2/2.0.1` is a clear upgrade over `1.7.1` in terms of detection accuracy, especially for trucks and pedestrians, with only a very minor tradeoff in bicycle detection

 <details>
 <summary> The link of data and evaluation result </summary>